Luke's Notes

 Money

 Mataroa is run by just one guy, Theodore, and I liked his philosophy.
 Mataroa is cheap.
 The fee for blogging is about £7 a year (9 dollars, or 8 Euros) as opposed to the usual £4-5 a month or so with most platforms.
 I liked this because I wasn't sure I would blog that often and I didn't want to pay £50-60 a year to post just two or three posts.
 A £7 annual fee better fitted with that frequency of posting.
 (As it happens, I've ended up posting more often than that).
 In fact, Mataroa is really free because the £7 gets you a couple of minor extras which many people would not need (using your own web address and monthly emailed backups - you can make your own backups without this).
 Everything most people would want comes with the free tier.
 So it's effectively free for most people's purposes.
 But I paid the £7 to support the project and its developer.
 Theodore says he's not out to make money from the project, and he undoubtedly could make more by charging more or attracting outside investment and ads.
-There's no facility for bloggers charging paid subscribers.
+There's no facility for bloggers to charge paid subscribers.
 Uploading images comes with the free tier, which is not the case with all providers.
 I liked that Mataroa is about writing for love not money.

 Appearance